jacobhal/visual-studio/README.md

 Another thing you need to know is that some of the ReSharper shortcuts are in conflict with the default Visual Studio shortcuts.
 The recommended thing to do whenever you get a conflicting shortcut popup is to apply the ReSharper shortcuts everywhere.

+### My way of setting up ReSharper
+1. Go to Tools --> Options --> General --> Environment and click *Reset* to reset keyboard shortcuts.
+2. In the dropdown of the same window, select *ReSharper (Visual Studio)* instead of *default*.
+3. Go to Extensions --> ReSharper --> Options --> Environment --> Keyboard & Menus and make sure "Override Visual Studio refactorings", "Hide overriden Visual Studio menu items" and "Use Alt+R shortcut to open ReSharper menu in Visual Studio 2019 is checked.
+Then select the Visual Studio keyboard scheme and click *Apply Scheme*.
+4. Go back into Tools --> Options --> General --> Environment and assign *Window.CloseDocumentWindow* in to Ctrl + W and remove the Ctrl + W shortcut for *Edit.SelectCurrentWord*.
+Assign Alt + S as the new shortcut for *Edit.SelectCurrentWord* and Alt + Shift + S to *ReSharper.ReSharper_ShrinkSelection*.
+5. Whenever the popup of conflicting keyboard shortcuts appear, select the ReSharper shortcuts as preference and check "Apply for all".

 ## My favourite keyboard shortcuts

 ### Basic global shortcuts